BlueHuskyStudios/BezelNotification/README.md

 <img src="https://i.imgur.com/zwIa2K4.png" width="705" />

+## Try it out! ##

+To try out BHBezelNotification without instaling it into your own project first, you can use [this demo app we put together](https://github.com/BenLeggiero/BHBezelNotification-Demo-App)!

 ## Usage ##

 This is designed to strike a balance between ease-of-use and customizability.
 For instance, this is the primary way it is intended to be used in the general case: